kubernetes/website/content/en/blog/_posts/2024-04-xx-structured-authz-beta.md

 feature](/docs/reference/access-authn-authz/authorization/#configuring-the-api-server-using-an-authorization-config-file)
 addresses these limitations by introducing a configuration file format to configure Kubernetes API Server Authorization chain.
-This format allows specifying multiple webhooks in the authorization chain while all other types of authorizers should at most be specified once.
+This format allows specifying multiple webhooks in the authorization chain (all other authorization types are specified no more than once).
 Each webhook authorizer comes with its well-defined parameters, including timeout settings, failure policies, and conditions for invocation with [CEL](/docs/reference/using-api/cel/) rules to pre-filter requests before they are dispatched to webhooks, helping you to prevent unnecessary invocations.
 The configuration also supports automatic